-Zenko CloudServer runs with a file backend by default.

-So, by default, the data is stored inside your Zenko CloudServer Docker container.
+CloudServer runs with a file backend by default, meaning that data is stored inside the CloudServer's Docker container.

-However, if you want your data and metadata to persist, you MUST use Docker volumes to host your data and metadata outside your Zenko CloudServer Docker container.
-Otherwise, the data and metadata will be destroyed when you erase the container.
+For data and metadata to persist, data and metadata must be hosted in Docker volumes outside the CloudServer's Docker container.
+Otherwise, the data and metadata are destroyed when the container is erased.